emqxarchive/emqx-docs-en/source/plugins.rst

 `Subscription` module forces the client to subscribe some topics when connected to the broker:

 ..
-NOTE:: Released in 2.0-rc.3: https://github.com/emqtt/emq_mod_subscription
+NOTE:: This project has been deprecated in 2.1-beta release.

 Configure Subscription Module
 -----------------------------